PolaricServer/Polaric-Core/README.md

-# Arctic-Core Framework
+# Polaric-Core Framework

-*Arctic-Core* is a flexible framework for building secure servers with REST APIs and websocket communication.
+*Polaric-Core* is a flexible framework for building secure servers with REST APIs and websocket communication.
 It originated from the *Polaric-Aprsd* codebase and is designed to support modern authentication, authorization, and real-time messaging patterns.

 ## Features